OHDSI/StudyProtocolSandbox/OHDSITrends/README.md

 Indicate if your site uses OMOP or not setting an OMOP variable to T or F

-Putting it all together, your code should look something like this:
+Putting it all together, your code should look  like this:

 ```r
 options(java.parameters = "-Xmx8000m")